-All applications for training contracts and vacation schemes must be made using the online application form which must be submitted by 30 April 2017.
+All applications for training contracts must be made using the online application form which must be submitted by 30 April 2020.
 Every application submitted is carefully reviewed by those responsible for graduate recruitment, currently two partners and the practice director.

-In the past Teacher Stern have benefited from a strong mix of law and non law students and welcomes a diversity of academic disciplines and backgrounds.
+In the past Teacher Stern has benefited from a strong mix of law and non law students and welcomes a diversity of academic disciplines and backgrounds.

-We currently have 80 fee earners of which 28 are partners.
-The partners have either trained with the firm or joined from a range of large City and regional firms, each of them contributing a variety of skills and experience gained from diverse backgrounds.
+We currently have 91 fee earners of which 32 are partners.
+The partners have either trained with the firm or joined from a range of City and regional firms, each of them contributing a variety of skills and experience gained from diverse backgrounds.

 Working in a challenging and interesting environment with ambitious and committed fee earners, the career prospects are excellent and we believe that anyone joining us will agree.

-The vacation schemes are run over three weeks, each lasting a week, in the last two weeks of June and the first week of July.
-Offers for a place on one of the vacation schemes are primarily for those who have accepted or are applying for training contracts and are limited to 18 places.
+The vacation schemes are run over two weeks, each lasting a week, usually in the last week of June and the first week of July.
+Offers for a place on one of the vacation schemes are for those who are applying for training contracts and are limited to 12 places.

 The training contracts start in late September and throughout the two years there is a strong emphasis on learning on the job with excellent guidance and support from senior fee earners.